kashaffatima-ops/kashaffatima-ops/README.md

 Software Engineering graduate from FAST NUCES with a habit of poking holes in software until it stops breaking.
 I design test cases, automate regression suites in Cypress and JUnit, and chase defects through Jira until they're closed for good.

-I've QA'd e-commerce checkouts, a Unity FPS, a Flutter society-management app, and a VR exposure therapy simulator.
+I've QA'd a MERN-stack web application, a Flutter-based mobile application, a Unity FPS, and a VR-based Unity exposure therapy simulator (my FYP).
 Different stacks, same instinct: find the edge case nobody planned for.

 🎓 BS Software Engineering @ FAST NUCES, CGPA 3.37, Silver Medalist ☁️ AWS Certified Cloud Practitioner (2026)